 International Student Advice Service

-Documents to submit with your Tier 4 (G) Application Form
+Documents to submit with your Tier 4 (General) Application

 Please note that all documents need to be ORIGINALS – photocopies will not be accepted.

-1. A Tier 4 (General) application form completed online via the UKBA's 'Print and Send' application facility.
-To gain access to the form, visit http://www.ukba.homeoffice.gov.uk/ and click on 'My Account' at the top right hand corner to register and create an account.
-Once registered, you can follow the instructions to start a Tier 4 (General) Student 'Print and Send' application.
-Complete as much of the form as you are able, but do not complete the declarations or online payment stages, as this will lock down the information.
+1. A Tier 4 (General) application form completed online via the Home Office's online application facility.
+You will need to register to create an account before starting to fill in the Tier 4 application form.
+Complete as much of the form as you are able, but do not complete the 'General Attributes' section, or the declarations or online payment stages, as this will lock down the information.
 Please visit an International Student Adviser to have your online form checked before completing the declarations and online payment.
-Once the online form is complete and payment made, your International Student Adviser can help you print, sign and send it to the UKBA with the necessary supporting documents.
+Once the online form is complete and payment made, your International Student Adviser can help you print, sign and send it to the Home Office with the necessary supporting documents.

 2. A valid passport and valid visa / Biometric ID card (You will only have a Biometric ID card if you have extended your student visa from within the UK since November 2008).
 You will also need previous passports if they contain one or more UK visas.

-- 3. The appropriate application fee, payable online by credit or debit card as part of the 'Print and Send' application process described above at point 1.
-From 6th April, the fee for applying for extension of leave to remain as a student under Tier 4 by post will be £406.
-The fee for each dependent applying within the UK by post at the same time as the main applicant will be £305.
+- 3. The appropriate application fee, payable online by credit or debit card as part of the online application process described above at point 1.
+From 6th April 2014, the fee for applying for extension of leave to remain as a student under Tier 4 by post will be £422.
+The fee for each dependent applying within the UK by post at the same time as the main applicant will also be £422.

 4. A CAS (Confirmation of Acceptance of Studies) which is a unique reference number that our University will give you.
 To obtain your CAS number, you will need to complete a CAS Request Form available from your International Student Adviser.
 To contact your International Student Adviser, see the Contact Us page.